ArhamAwan/NasirAbsar-Co./DEPLOYMENT_GUIDE.md

 - `www.nasirabsar.com` → Vercel (React app)
 - `nasirabsar.com` → cPanel (PHP API)

+**IMPORTANT:** If there's a redirect between www and non-www, it will break CORS.
+Ensure:

+- Either both domains point to the same place
+- Or the API is accessible on the same domain as the React app
+- Or use a subdomain like `api.nasirabsar.com`

 ### 3.2 Test API Endpoint

 Visit: `https://nasirabsar.com/api/reviews.php?status=approved`

 You should see JSON response with reviews.

+**If you get a redirect:** Check your domain settings in cPanel and ensure `/api/` path doesn't redirect.

 ## Step 4: Test the Feature